Jake-parkers/ionic-rave/readme.md

 - Returns: ```String```

-You should use the returned status to determine whether or not you shoud show a success or error message to your users.
+You should use the returned status to determine whether or not you should show a success or error message to your users.

 **NOTE: IOS users ```may``` still need to rely on the ```Done``` button at the bottom left of the opened.**